A guide to types of federal financial aid for college students

 These loans usually don't have to be paid back until after graduation, but students can begin making interest-only payments while in school.
 The sooner you repay your loan, the less money you will pay in interest.

-Federal loans may offer special benefits when it comes time for repayment, including income-based repayment, loan forgiveness, military benefits and more.
+Federal loans may offer special benefits when it comes time for repayment, including income-based repayment, loan forgiveness, military benefits, and more.

 Scholarships are available in more places than you probably think.
 Did you know we even award them at Citizens?
 You could enter to win our annual $15,000 scholarship towards school certified expenses.* No purchase necessary.
 You can learn more here.

-Understanding all your financial aid options
+Understanding all of your financial aid options

-Federal financial aid is just one piece.
-Depending on your financial need, however, it could be a most crucial one.
-Remember to complete the FAFSA each year of college and to apply for scholarships throughout college, not just freshman year.
+Paying for college can feel like an intimidating puzzle, but the best way to prepare for covering the cost is to understand what's available to you.
+Federal financial aid is just one piece, but it could be a crucial one.
+Complete the FAFSA each year and apply to scholarships throughout college, not just freshman year.

 Citizens is here to help you navigate your student lending options for today and the future.
 Learn more about your options on our student lending page.